 Review summary: Canon 80D vs Fujifilm X-A3

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 80D and the Fujifilm X-A3?
+Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Canon EOS 80D: